top of page

 Profile

-CSR is also a way to find permanent connections and a network of support for an older youth who faces the prospect of “aging out” of the system.
-Children and youth without a goal of adoption often benefit from assistance in locating and reconnecting with extended family and other adults from their past who can support the youth in a variety of ways.
+Child Specific Recruitment is also a way to find permanent connections and a network of support for an older youth who faces the prospect of “aging out” of the system.
+Children and youth without a goal of adoption benefit from assistance in locating and reconnecting with extended family and other adults who can support the youth.

 The Family Profile